A Guide to Edmonton’s Best Luxury Condos

 Featured Edmonton Luxury Condos Buildings

-Edmonton’s skyline is graced by a collection of world-class residential towers that redefine upscale urban living.
-For discerning buyers, a luxury condo is more than just a home—it’s an experience curated through exceptional design, premium amenities, and unparalleled locations.
+Edmonton’s skyline is graced by a collection of world-class residential towers that redefine upscale urban living within our Edmonton real estate parent communities and high-end districts—it’s an experience curated through exceptional design, premium amenities, and unparalleled locations.
 These exclusive properties are concentrated in the city’s most prestigious neighbourhoods, offering a lifestyle of convenience and sophistication.

-From the high-energy vibe of the ICE District to the serene, tree-lined streets of Oliver and Glenora, each luxury building offers a unique personality.
+From the vibe of the ICE District, supported by official City of Edmonton downtown revitalization urban planning to the serene, tree-lined streets of Oliver and Glenora, each luxury building offers a unique personality.
 Below, we are proud to feature some of the most sought-after luxury condo buildings in the city.

 Experience unparalleled luxury in the heart of the ICE District with direct indoor access to Rogers Place and the JW Marriott’s world-class amenities.

-Discover timeless elegance in this exclusive and private building in Oliver, known for its spacious suites and serene location near the river valley.
+Discover timeless elegance in this building in the central Edmonton Oliver neighbourhood listings area near the river valley, known for its spacious suites and serene location near the river valley.

 Live in the heart of Glenora in this modern, sophisticated development offering luxury residences above curated retail and direct LRT access.

-Soaring 36 storeys high, The Pearl offers breathtaking, panoramic views of the river valley and an unmatched standard of luxury living.
+Soaring 36 storeys high, The Pearl offers breathtaking, panoramic views of the river valley and an unmatched living, following the official Alberta Condominium Property Act guidelines for owner protection.

 Luxury Condo FAQs